INFOGRAPHIC

 Pay Transparency laws are adding a new layer of complexity to managing compensation.
 With the push in recent years for greater workplace equity, many states, counties, and cities have introduced pay transparency laws, requiring employers to disclose salary ranges in job postings and provide pay information upon request.
 GovDocs' new pay transparency solution will help your organization:

-• Simplify the research process needed to understand each location’s requirements
+• Simplify the research process needed to understand each location’s pay transparency and salary history requirements

 • Ensure a quality employee and applicant experience with accurate job posting requirements